-As the most recently elected member of the RPA Players’ Board, we get to know Deborah Fleming our new Player Representative for England Women, to hear of her ambitions for the role, her 7s career to date, and how her parents inspired her to make the most of every opportunity.
+We get to know Deborah Fleming our RPA Player Representative for England Women's 7s, to hear of her ambitions for the role, her career to date, and how her parents inspired her to make the most of every opportunity.

 Congratulations on being elected for 2018/19, can you describe your initial reaction to the appointment?

 I was really shocked by the result but immediately I felt excited and honoured to be voted in by my teammates.
 It’s great knowing they trust me in the role and back me to represent them to the best of my ability.

 Why did you want to become an RPA Player Representative?

 I am extremely passionate about my teammates and their interests.
 I also want the women’s game to be represented at the highest level of the sport and to have our voices heard loud and clear.
 To be in a position where I can have a positive effect on our sport and help those players coming into our game at a young age, is something I’m really looking forward to.
 I want to help the RPA and Restart Rugby in any way I can, and through this role I have the perfect opportunity to maximise the voice of my teammates and protect their welfare.

 What attributes and skills do you believe you can bring to the role?

 I am an incredibly honest person and very direct.
 I feel they are skills which are sometimes lacking in an individual and it’s often easy to take the simple route through a situation rather than tackling the issue head on.
 I am a confident person and I enjoy being a strong leader and making the tough decisions.
 I am looking forward to encouraging my teammates to speak up about any issues they may have.
 We have seven new players in the 7s squad this season and I want to be there as someone they can talk to.
 I want to help upskill them away from rugby, by working with our Personal Development Manager Kim Johnson-Pool, to encourage them to undertake education or work experience, and start preparing for life after from rugby.